imi-bigpicture/bigpicture-metaflex/README.md

 ### BP.dataset.xsd

-Implements the DatasetType which is an extension of the EGA DatasetType with the additions of:
+Implements the DatasetType which collects various entities to a dataset:

-- `IMAGE_REF`: Identifies the images which are part of this dataset.
+- `IMAGE_REF`: Identifies the images which are part of the dataset.
-- `ANNOTATION_REF`: Identifies the annotations which are part of this dataset.
+- `ANNOTATION_REF`: Identifies the annotations which are part of the dataset.
+- `OBSERVATION_REF`: Identifies the observations which are part of the dataset.

 ### BP.observation.xsd